Afro cuban dances

 Percussion Instruments

-Instruments like conga, batá, and clave.
+Instruments like conga, batĂĄ, and clave.

-Lees meer >The following dances have their origin in Matanzas:
+The following dances have their origin in Matanzas:

 Origin of: